bifravst/bifravst/docs/azure/IoTShadowAndTopics.rst

 Reported state
 ================================================================================

-The document is described in `this JSON schema file <../firmware/state.reported.azure.schema.json>`_.
+The document is described in `the JSON schema file for the reported state <../firmware/state.reported.azure.schema.json>`_.

-See `this JSON document <../firmware/state.reported.azure.json>`_ for an example device state.
+See `the JSON document containing a reported state <../firmware/state.reported.azure.json>`_ for an example.

 Desired state
 ================================================================================

-The document is described in `this JSON schema file <../firmware/state.desired.azure.schema.json>`_.
+The document is described in `the JSON schema file for the desired state <../firmware/state.desired.azure.schema.json>`_.

-See `this JSON document <../firmware/state.desired.azure.json>`_ for an example device state.
+See `the JSON document containing a desired state <../firmware/state.desired.azure.json>`_ for an example device state.